-Connecting People and Communities
+Connecting Landscapes and Communities

-One of America's Newest National Scenic Trails
+Pacific Northwest Trail; One of America's Newest National Scenic Trails

 First proposed in the early 1970s, the Pacific Northwest Trail was designated by Congress as one of eleven National Scenic Trails in the Omnibus Public Lands Management Act of 2009.
 The National Trails System Act calls for these trails to be located to provide for maximum outdoor recreation potential as well as the conservation and enjoyment of the scenic, historic, natural, and cultural resources in the areas through which these trails pass.